adamlove01/vue-github-repository-list/README.md

 ### SearchGroup.vue

 This component has a search box and retrieves the repository list from Github and displays the data in Repositories.vue.
-It also shows a card with the user's name and avavtar.
+It also shows a card with the user's name and avatar.

 ### Repositories.vue